Yumjaagiin Tsedenbal: Foreign policy

 In the early years of his rule, Tsedenbal favored balanced relations between Mongolia and China.
 In 1959, Tsedenbal was in Beijing for the 10th anniversary of the People's Republic of China.
 At the time of the Sino-Soviet split, Tsedenbal decisively sided with the Soviet Union and incurred China's wrath.
 Despite this, the two countries managed to sign a border treaty in 1962.
+Mongolia sought to secure its borders, while China sought to normalize relations with both its former Mongolian ally and neutral North Korea, for which the territorial concessions might have been were very large.
 In the early 1960s, he signed an order expelling all Chinese citizens from Mongolia.
 The resolution was met with outrage: "Break off Tsedenbal's dog's head," was written onto the Mongolian embassy, and Mao Zedong and Zhou Enlai stated that "Comrade Tsedenbal is trampling on diplomacy."
 With the intensification of the Sino-Soviet border conflict in the 1960s, the signing of a treaty with the USSR in Ulaanbaatar in early 1966 by Brezhnev and Tsedenbal, allowed the Soviet Union to station troops in Mongolia to ensure mutual defense, being the first time that foreign troops were stationed in the republic.

 In July 1956, he welcomed North Korean leader Kim Il Sung on a state visit.
 As it relates to the Korean conflict, Tsedenbal, during a 1971 visit of the North Korean deputy premier in honor of the 50th anniversary of the Mongolian People's Revolution, declared that his nation "strongly support the struggle of the Korean people to unify the motherland by peaceful, democratic means and for the liberation of South Korea."
 Tsedenbal visited Bucharest on 9 September 1957, becoming the first Mongolian leader to visit Romania.
 His relationship with President Nicolae Ceaușescu proved to be frosty, being critical of the latter for his more independent foreign policy.
 Mongolia under Tsedenbal increased its participation in international organizations, attempting first in 1955 to have the MPR join the United Nations (with the request being vetoed by the Republic of China on the island of Taiwan) and being admitted into the UN in 1961.
 During the Vietnam War, he supported the Soviet position, in part due to the stance of the Chinese in this regard.
 During a February 1973 visit to New Delhi, an Indo-Mongolian joint declaration was signed by Tsedenbal and Indira Gandhi.
 Furthermore, he supported India in the Bangladesh Liberation War of 1971, at the expense of relations with Pakistan.
 Under Tsedenbal, Mongolia established ties with West Germany on 31 January 1974.